Acer077/cookieclicker.me-cheats/README.md

 # cookieclicker.me-cheats
-every cookie cheat or most of them :P also how to bookmarklets to you browser
+every cookie cheat or most of them :P also how to add bookmarklets to you browser so
 Select Bookmarks > Add Bookmarks.
 A little window will pop up. ...
 Click "Add"